aeolusproject/audrey/examples/wordpress/README.md

 ### Deployable

-* wordpress.xml
+* wordpress-inline.xml

-The Deployable XML file contains references to built images as well as references to the scripts and files.
-All of these references are packaged together in <code>&lt;assembly&gt;</code> elements, which provide a way to tie the two instances together.
+The Deployable XML file contains references to built images as well as the scripts and files inline.
+All of these references are packaged together in
+<code>&lt;assembly&gt;</code> elements, which provide a way to tie the two
+instances together.

 ## Getting started